haroldcampbell/ang-interval-service/README.md

 Oops!

 Create a scenario using http://plnkr.co/ that will allows us to quickly confirm a bug (or point out coding problem) as well as confirm that we are fixing the right problem.
+Tip: Start by reproducing the bug in the demo app.

 We will be insisting on a minimal reproduce scenario in order to save maintainers time and ultimately be able to fix more bugs.
 Interestingly, from our experience users often find coding problems themselves while preparing a minimal plunk.
 We understand that sometimes it might be hard to extract essentials bits of code from a larger code-base but we really need to isolate the problem before we can fix it.

-The best part is that you don't need to create plunks from scratch - you can for one from our [demo page](http://angular-ui.github.io/bootstrap/).

 Unfortunately we are not able to investigate / fix bugs without a minimal reproduce scenario using http://plnkr.co/, so if we don't hear back from you we are going to close an issue that don't have enough info to be reproduced.

 ## You want to contribute some code?

 We are always looking for the quality contributions and will be happy to accept your Pull Requests as long as those adhere to some basic rules:

 * Please make sure that your contribution fits well in the project's context:
-  * we are aiming at rebuilding bootstrap directives in pure AngularJS, without any dependencies on any external JavaScript library;
-  * the only dependency should be bootstrap CSS and its markup structure;
-  * directives should be html-agnostic as much as possible which in practice means:
-        * templates should be referred to using the `templateUrl` property
-        * it should be easy to change a default template to a custom one
-        * directives shouldn't manipulate DOM structure directly (when possible)
 * Please assure that you are submitting quality code, specifically make sure that:
-  * your directive has accompanying tests and all the tests are passing; don't hesitate to contact us (angular-ui@googlegroups.com) if you need any help with unit testing
+  * your directive has accompanying tests and all the tests are passing; don't hesitate to contact us (see Support above) if you need any help with unit testing
-  * your PR doesn't break the build; check the Travis-CI build status after opening a PR and push corrective commits if anything goes wrong
+  * your PR doesn't break the build.

-HMC XXXXXXXXXXX Verify below

 #### TDD